Neural Style Transfer¶

 return J_style_layer

-We'll get better results if we "merge" style costs from several different layers, we'll choose layers to represent the style of the image and assign style costs.
+We'll get better results if we "merge" style costs from several different layers.
+We'll choose layers to represent the style of the image and assign style costs.
 Each layer will be given weights that reflect how much each layer will contribute to the style.

-How to choose the coefficients for each layer?
-The deeper layers capture higher-level concepts, and the features in the deeper layers are less localized in the image relative to each other.
-So if we want the generated image to softly follow the style image, try choosing larger weights for deeper layers and smaller weights for the first layers.
-In contrast, if we want the generated image to strongly follow the style image, try choosing smaller weights for deeper layers and larger weights for the first layers.
+Deeper layers capture higher-level concepts and features in deeper layers are less localized in the image relative to each other.
+Therefore, if we want the generated image to smoothly follow the S-image, try choosing larger weights for deeper layers and smaller weights for the earlier layers.
+On the contrary, if we want the G-image to strongly follow the S-image, try choosing smaller weights for deeper layers and larger weights for earlier layers.

-STYLE_LAYERS = [('block1_conv1', 0.2),
+STYLE_LAYERS = [('block1_conv1', 0.3),

-('block2_conv1', 0.2),
+('block2_conv1', 0.25),

 ('block3_conv1', 0.2),

-('block4_conv1', 0.2),
+('block4_conv1', 0.15),

-('block5_conv1', 0.2)]
+('block5_conv1', 0.1)]

 def compute_style_cost(style_image_output, generated_image_output, STYLE_LAYERS=STYLE_LAYERS):